Debitsuccess Privacy Statement

 We are permitted by the Privacy Act 1988 (Privacy Act) to disclose personal information that we have collected in Australia to our operational team in Auckland, and this is necessary in order for us to provide our products and services to you.

-While our New Zealand operations are not bound by Australian privacy law, they are bound by local privacy law and your personal information will in all circumstances be treated as confidential.
+While our New Zealand operations are not bound by Australian privacy law, they are bound by local privacy law which imposes similar obligations as the Privacy Act 1988 (Cth) and your personal information will in all circumstances be treated as confidential.

 Disclosures required by law

-We may be required to disclose your personal information by law (for example, by Court Order or Statutory Notice).
+We may be required to disclose your personal information by law (for example, by Court Order or Statutory Notice) and you authorise such disclosure.
 In all circumstances, we will comply with our legal obligations.

-If you are still unhappy, you can contact the Financial Ombudsman Service (FOS).
-The FOS can be contacted at:
+If you are still unhappy, you can contact the Financial Ombudsman Service or the Office of the Australian Information Commission: